Harrix/harrix-pylib/docs/funcs_md.md

 def increase_heading_level_content(markdown_text: str) -> str
 ```

-Increases the heading level of Markdown content.
+Increase the heading level of Markdown content.

 This function processes a Markdown text and increases the level of all headings
 (lines starting with '#') outside of code blocks by prepending an additional '#'.